ux-capture/ux-capture/README.md

 ## Project Goals

-There are multiple goals for this project, all dictated by lack of instrumentation inside human brains and lack of real rendering instrumentation of painting events in the browser (closes thing to human's eyes that we currently have).
+There are multiple goals for this project, many dictated by the lack of real rendering instrumentation of paint events in the browser.
+These include:

-- Capture display (e.g. paint) and interactivity (e.g. click handlers attached) events for various elements of web view (e.g. images, text, video, fonts, buttons, etc.)
+- Capture display and interactivity events for various DOM elements (e.g. images, text, video, fonts, buttons, etc.)
-- Group together multiple display events for elements of web page that represent same design/product components
+- Group together multiple display events for elements of a web page that represent the same design/product components.
-- Group together multiple components to reflect various experience/perception phases that user goes through and we hope to achieve on the page
+- Group together multiple components to reflect various phases of page load
 - Collect captured events and [_UX speed metrics_](#UX_speed_metrics "metrics representing speed of the human-computer interface as it is perceived by the user") for all users using RUM (Real User Measurement) tools
 - Calibrate in-browser instrumentation by recording page load video using synthetic tools and deriving same [_UX speed metrics_](#UX_speed_metrics "metrics representing speed of the human-computer interface as it is perceived by the user")
 - Create uniform instrumentation for both [_page views_](#page_view "view resulting in full browser navigation and re-creation of browser DOM") and [_interactive views_](#interactive_view "view resulting in partial updates of browser DOM"), to be usable with any back-end and front-end framework